MP5315 - Contracting by Negotiation

 c.
 The prime contractor’s or higher tier subcontractor’s price analysis/price reasonableness determination for the commercial subcontract in accordance with FAR 15.404-3(b)(1) and (2).

 d.
 Cost information/data (cost element breakdown and supporting documentation not subject to certification in accordance with FAR 15.406-2).
-Instances where cost information may be required include but are not limited to commercial items offered but never actually sold to the public, “of a type” commercial items, or when sales data is limited and/or not recent and/or not for the same/similar quantities.
+Instances where cost information may be required include but are not limited to commercial products offered but never actually sold to the public, “of a type” commercial products or commercial services, or when sales data is limited and/or not recent and/or not for the same/similar quantities.

-Note that the preferred method of establishing the price reasonableness of commercial items is to obtain commercial sales data.
+Note that the preferred method of establishing the price reasonableness of commercial products and commercial services is to obtain commercial sales data.
 It is recognized that other methods, such as market price assessment data or evaluation of cost data not subject to certification, are also acceptable when prior sales data cannot be obtained.
 Sales data shall (1) demonstrate sales to the general public; (2) be current; and (3) where possible, be in like quantities.
-Items sold to state, local, or foreign governments or items sold with applications only to state, local, or foreign government or US Government end items are not considered to be sales to the general public unless the proposed commercial item meets the FAR 2.101 commercial item definition sub-definition (8).
+Products sold to state, local, or foreign governments or products sold with applications only to state, local, or foreign government or US Government end items are not considered to be sales to the general public unless the proposed commercial product meets the FAR 2.101 commercial product definition sub-definition (6).

 (10) Additional Cost/Price Proposal Requirements: (Identify any additional requirements applicable to the solicitation, or enter “N/A”.

 - If an electronic CBOM providing traceability to the CLIN level, to WBS paragraph, etc. is required, identify that requirement in this paragraph.

 - If sales data supporting price reasonableness of a commercial product or commercial service is required, use this paragraph to provide specifics as to the level of detail and applicable date range(s) of the sales data.